prateek18-02/Blog-Redux/README.md

 * Go to jsonserver(use to store data) dir and run cmd : `npm run db`

-if you don't want to use json server and use locally than

-* open terminal in the same directory as index.js and use `npm start`
+* open terminal in the same directory as index.js and run `npm start`